Norway: Foreign relations

-Norway maintains embassies in 82 countries.
-60 countries maintain an embassy in Norway, all of them in the capital, Oslo.
+Norway maintains embassies in 75 countries.
+73 countries maintain an embassy in Norway, all of them in the capital, Oslo.

 Norway is a founding member of the United Nations (UN), the North Atlantic Treaty Organization (NATO), the Council of Europe and the European Free Trade Association (EFTA).
 Norway issued applications for accession to the European Union (EU) and its predecessors in 1962, 1967 and 1992, respectively.
 While Denmark, Sweden and Finland obtained membership, the Norwegian electorate rejected the treaties of accession in referendums in 1972 and 1994.

-After the 1994 referendum, Norway maintained its membership in the European Economic Area (EEA), an arrangement granting the country access to the internal market of the Union, on the condition that Norway implements the Union's pieces of legislation which are deemed relevant (of which there were approximately seven thousand by 2010) Successive Norwegian governments have, since 1994, requested participation in parts of the EU's co-operation that go beyond the provisions of the EEA agreement.
+After the 1994 referendum, Norway maintained its membership in the European Economic Area (EEA), granting the country access to the internal market of the Union, on the condition that Norway implements the Union's pieces of legislation which are deemed relevant.
+Successive Norwegian governments have, since 1994, requested participation in parts of the EU's co-operation that go beyond the provisions of the EEA agreement.
 Non-voting participation by Norway has been granted in, for instance, the Union's Common Security and Defence Policy, the Schengen Agreement, and the European Defence Agency, as well as 19 separate programmes.

 Norway participated in the 1990s brokering of the Oslo Accords, an unsuccessful attempt to resolve the Israeli–Palestinian conflict.

 Military

 The Norwegian Armed Forces numbers about 25,000 personnel, including civilian employees.
 According to 2009 mobilisation plans, full mobilisation produces approximately 83,000 combatant personnel.
 Norway has conscription (including 6–12 months of training); in 2013, the country became the first in Europe and NATO to draft women as well as men.
-However, due to less need for conscripts after the Cold War ended with the break-up of the Soviet Union, few people have to serve if they are not motivated.
+However, due to less need for conscripts after the Cold War, few people have to serve if they are not motivated.
 The Armed Forces are subordinate to the Norwegian Ministry of Defence.
-The Commander-in-Chief is King Harald V. The military of Norway is divided into the following branches: the Norwegian Army, the Royal Norwegian Navy, the Royal Norwegian Air Force, the Norwegian Cyber Defence Force and the Home Guard.
+The Commander-in-Chief is King Harald V. The military of Norway is divided into the Norwegian Army, the Royal Norwegian Navy, the Royal Norwegian Air Force, the Norwegian Cyber Defence Force and the Home Guard.

-In response to its being overrun by Germany in 1940, the country was one of the founding nations of the North Atlantic Treaty Organization (NATO) on 4 April 1949.
+The country was one of the founding nations of the North Atlantic Treaty Organization (NATO) on 4 April 1949.
 Norway contributed in the International Security Assistance Force (ISAF) in Afghanistan.
 Additionally, Norway has contributed in several missions in contexts of the United Nations, NATO, and the Common Security and Defence Policy of the European Union.